containers/buildah/README.md

 [GitHub.com](https://github.com) with Buildah
 [here](https://github.com/containers/buildah) and Podman
 [here](https://github.com/containers/libpod).
-Both, Buildah and Podman are command line tools that work on Open Container Initiative (OCI) images images and containers.
+Both, Buildah and Podman are command line tools that work on Open Container Initiative (OCI) images and containers.
 The two projects differentiate in their specialization.

 Buildah specializes in building OCI images.
 Buildah's commands replicate all of the commands that are found in a Dockerfile.
 This allows building images